medplum/medplum/packages/docs/docs/self-hosting/config-settings.md

 To make changes to settings that affect your deployed Medplum App, you must _also_ make these changes to your local configuration json file.

 Once you have made these changes, you will need to restart your server for them to take effect.
-The easiest way to do this in a 0-downtime manner is by using the `aws-update-server` command.
+The easiest way to do this in a zero-downtime manner is by using the `medplum aws update-server` command.
 For more details on this command see the [Upgrade the Server docs](/docs/self-hosting/install-on-aws#upgrade-the-server).
 :::

 ### AWS Secrets